NAG Logo

 print(rG01NAF('M', 'M', a, emu, sigma, l))

-Compaq Visual Fortran Compiler
+Using Compaq Visual Fortran and Other Compilers

 When creating a DLL to load into R using the Compaq Visual Fortran Compiler, the following DEC attributes need to be set: